waku-org/specs/standards/core/rln-contract.md

 ## Contract functionalities

-Availability of membership-specific functionalities[^2] MUST be as follows:
+Availability of functionalities[^2] MUST be as follows:

 |                       | Active | GracePeriod       | Expired | ErasedAwaitsWithdrawal | Erased |
 | --------------------- | ------ | ----------------- | ------- | ---------------------- | ------ |